Do you happen to have a tabby cat at home?

 - Others believer that the Prophet Muhammad was the one who bestowed the “M” on the cat’s forehead.
 There was a story that his favourite cat, named Muezza, saved him from a snake bite.
 He gave it the ability to land on its feet when falling as a reward.

 - Another version is the granting of the “M” sign by Jesus’ mother.
 The cat which snuggled up and helped keep the then-baby Jesus warm was given gratitude by the Virgin Mary through the “M” mark.

 Some of the common color markings in tabby cats are orange, gray, ginger, brown, black, silver, red, blue, and cream.

-Probably the most common among the colors is brown or a combination of brown-gray colors.
-Tabby cats that have a brown color usually have the blotched pattern.
-While a silver tabby cat is a result of white roots against a black and gray pattern in individual hair strands.
-It appears more silver than gray giving it a shiny appearance especially under a bright light.
+Probably the most common among the colors is brown or a combination of brown-gray coloring.
+Tabby cats that have a brown color usually have the blotched pattern, while a silver tabby cat is a result of white roots against a black-and-gray pattern in individual hair strands.
+It appears more silver than gray, giving it a shiny appearance, especially under a bright light.